bpowwow24/Revolutionary/README.md

 # Revolutionary
-Green creativity in the eyes of software development
+Green creativity in the eyes of software developer